reactjs/ko.react.dev/content/docs/hooks-faq.md

 ### Which versions of React include Hooks? {#which-versions-of-react-include-hooks}

-Starting with 16.8.0, React includes a stable implementation of React Hooks for:
+Starting with 16.8.0, React includes a stable implementation of React Hooks for.

 * React DOM
 * React DOM Server